ppalucki/owca/docs/api.rst

 ========

-External is an abstration to provide source for generating metrics from "extrenal" source.
+External is an abstraction to provide source for generating metrics from "external" source.
 It runs "args" as subprocess, connects to its stdout output and parser every line using regexp.
 Each parsed line can generated many labeled metrics.
-Regexp uses groups to find metric value and extend metric to name with suffic and metric label "LABEL_" to extract label names and values.
+Regexp uses groups to find metric value and extend metric to name with suffix and metric label "LABEL_" to extract label names and values.

 E.g.

-Let's assume simple line ouf application output: qps read 123 and we want to use: qps as suffic, read as label and 123 as value, the regexp should look like
+Let's assume simple line from application output: qps read 123 and we want to use: qps as suffix, read as label and 123 as value, the regexp should look like
 this:
 (\S+) (?P<LABEL_operation) (?P<METRIC_qps>)
 if configured as metric_base_name: foo, will generate metric